Haskeeb265/obsidian-vault/3 - Main Notes/Introduction to Information Security.md

 When we talk about **Security** in information security, we use that term in the sense of **minimizing** the **vulnerabilities**.

+Vulnerability is basically ANY weakness that can be **exploited** by an atta
 #### References
 [[Bahria University 7th Semester Lecture 1 Information Security.pdf]]